 However, certain drawbacks to public clouds have become more apparent as the adoption of cloud computing spreads across industries.
 Namely, the need for customization and control of your own infrastructure.
 Because public clouds are shared across multiple tenants, they have large incentives to force their customers into pre-built arrangements, standardized pricing levels, and feature packages.
 For some businesses, these arrangements make sense – but for others, public cloud can leave you paying for features you don’t need and incapable of providing the customizations you do.

 Private (Single-tenant) Cloud

 A private, or single-tenant cloud, provides a customer (tenant) with a single instance of a server that is dedicated infrastructure for that customer only.
 This allows each tenant to have absolute control over their environment – from security measures to compliance and regulatory requirements.
 It also allows independence from changes.
 For example, when public, shared clouds are performing an update to the database or application, that update is applied to all tenants sharing the cloud.
 For organizations who rely on a certain version or legacy application, updating the schedule of the cloud provider is not an option.

 Finding a provider that can service your organization’s specific needs is crucial to a successful cloud solution.
 In today’s market, there are enough options that businesses should seek out customized solutions that fit their requirements.

-Looking for next steps?
-Take a look at this writeup of some main considerations when selecting the right infrastructure solution for your next move.
+Looking for the next steps?
+Take a look at this write-up of some main considerations when selecting the right infrastructure solution for your next move.